Interference from Left Field

 crossword puzzle.
 My custom dictionary of about 5,000 hand-picked

 words assures you that no idiotic clues for movie stars or clothing

 from Microwave Journal

 Journal just posted a slew of good articles on their website.
-Here are a few of the ones

 find others that interest you.